andrewferk/play-2.0-spring-module/README.md

 This module helps you integrate Spring managed beans directly within your play 2.3.x application.
-This module is a continuation of [Nicolas Leroux](https://github.com/pepite)'s original Spring Module for play 1.x, available on [Github](https://github.com/pepite/Play--framework-Spring-module) original Spring Module for play 2.1, by https://github.com/wsargent
+This module is a continuation of [Nicolas Leroux](https://github.com/pepite)'s original Spring Module for play 1.x, available on [Github](https://github.com/pepite/Play--framework-Spring-module) and Spring Module for play 2.1, by https://github.com/wsargent

 ## install ##